preetsanjam/Web_Development/JavaScript/notes.md

     JavaScript uses IEEE 754 standard for representing numbers.
     Some decimal fractions (like 0.1 or 0.2) cannot be represented exactly in binary.
     So when you add 0.1 + 0.2, the result is slightly off: 0.30000000000000004
+- **Relational operators** test for a relationship like "greater than" or "property of" between two operands and return true or false based on whether that relationship exists or not.
+    - '==' operator compares the equality of two operands without taking the data type into account.
+    - '===' operator compares the equality of two operands with its data type.
+It compares both value and type.